Malte Ziewitz

 Previously, Malte was a postdoctoral fellow at New York University's Department of Media, Culture, and Communication and Information Law Institute.
 He also worked as a junior researcher at the Hans Bredow Institute for Media Research.
 He holds a D.Phil. from Oxford University, an M.P.A. from Harvard University, and a First State Exam in Law from the University of Hamburg.

-At Cornell, he serves as the Interim Director of the Milstein Program, directs the Digital Due Process Clinic, served as Director of Undergraduate Studies for the Biology & Society and the Science & Technology Studies majors, and is a House Fellow and frequent diner at William Keeton House.
+At Cornell, he directs the Digital Due Process Clinic, serves as a Faculty Fellow at the Milstein Program for Technology & Humanity, and is a House Fellow (and frequent diner) at William Keeton House.

 Research Focus